orocos-toolchain/orocos_toolchain/INSTALL.md

 cd orocos-toolchain
 ```

-In order to select a specific major and minor version of the toolchain, select the branch to be cloned explicitly with the `-b` option, e.g.:
+In order to select a specific major and minor version of the toolchain, you can specify the branch to be cloned explicitly with the `-b` option, e.g.:

 ```
 mkdir -p ~/orocos-toolchain && cd ~/orocos-toolchain